English

 We can achieve this together through:

-- Read Write Inc, a program to help to your child read at school
+- Little Wandle is a program to help to your child read at school

 - Encouraging children to develop a love of books by reading to them daily, at home and at school